Finding something good Modi has done is like looking for needle in haystack: Khurshid

 Finding something good Prime Minister Narendra Modi has done would be like looking for a needle in a haystack, senior Congress leader Salman Khurshid said on Sunday, days after some party leaders called for praising the PM whenever he does good work.
 Khurshid also said the Congress has "very serious concerns" about how the country is being run.

-His remarks come days after Congress leader Jairam Ramesh said Prime Minister Modi's governance model is not a "complete negative story" and not recognising his work and demonising him all the time is not going to help.
+His remarks come days after Congress leader Jairam Ramesh said Prime Minister Modi's governance model is not a "complete negative story" and not recognizing his work and demonizing him all the time is not going to help.
 Congress leaders Shashi Tharoor and Abhishek Manu Singhvi had also backed Ramesh over the remarks, saying the prime minister should be praised for doing the right things.

 "Irrespective of what the BJP might say, no matter what the results may have indicated, we still believe they (the Gandhi family) are head and shoulders high above most of us," the 66-year-old leader said.
 On whether Sonia Gandhi assuming charge as interim Congress chief had put an end to uncertainty and infighting prevailing in the party, Khurshid said he hopes so.